Long Term Care Homes & Retirement Homes Immunization Tool Kit

 Which vaccine products are available for COVID-19 vaccination?

-The list of approved vaccines can be found in the Ministry of Health’s COVID-19 Vaccine Guidance, and Ottawa Public Health will fulfill vaccine orders based on current availability of vaccines.
+The list of approved vaccines can be found in the Ministry of Health’s COVID-19 Vaccine website and Ottawa Public Health will fulfill vaccine orders based on current availability of vaccines.
 We will reach out if changes need to be made to your order.

-What are the current recommendations for boosters?
+What are the current recommendations for COVID-19?

 Please visit Ontario’s website on COVID-19 vaccines for the latest guidelines.